novaminds/magento2_custom_attribute_tab/README.md

 Synopsis:

-Our Likes Extension for Magento2 is simple and very useful.
+Our Custom Tap Extension for Magento2 is simple and very useful.
 That allow you to add your own tap in product page next to Reviews, Details and More Informations.

 Features: